 06.03.13.
-Pallet Pavilion view of demolition site left, Durham St Nth / Victoria St / Kilmore St crossing middle, Christchurch Casino right
+Pallet Pavilion view, demolition site left, Durham St Nth / Victoria St / Kilmore St crossing middle, Christchurch Casino right

 06.03.13.
-Pallet Pavilion view of Victoria Sq & N red zone, cnr Durham St Nth / Kilmore St. Abandoned Forsyth Barr left was restored to Crowne Plaza Hotel.
-Victoria Square flats & Craigs House awaited demolition middle for NZ govt's / CERA's Blueprint Convention Centre.
+Pallet Pavilion view, Victoria Sq & N red zone, cnr Durham St Nth / Kilmore St. Abandoned Forsyth Barr left was restored to Crowne Plaza Hotel.
+Victoria Square flats & Craigs House awaited demolition middle for NZ National govt's / CERA's Blueprint Convention Centre.
 Court House right became part of relocated Science Alive

-Corner Kilmore St / Durham St Nth opposite Christchurch Casino: A yellow digger was parked on a demolition site where a restaurant once traded.
+Cnr Kilmore St / Durham St Nth opp Christchurch Casino: A yellow digger was parked on a demolition site where a restaurant once traded.

 06.03.13.
 Demolition site & abandoned bldgs, cnr Kilmore St / Durham St Nth, N red zone

-Corner Durham St Nth / Peterborough St: Guardian Trust was closed since the 22.02.11 quake, its concrete floor dug down in places to foundation level.
+Cnr Durham St Nth / Peterborough St: Guardian Trust was closed since the 22.02.11 quake, its concrete floor dug down in places to foundation level.
 A yellow sticker & fading USAR / TF graffiti still soiled glass doors.
-In a corner, office furniture was stacked for relocation.
+In a cnr, office furniture was stacked for relocation.

 06.03.13.
 Yellow sticker & fading USAR / TF graffiti, Guardian Trust door, cnr Durham St Nth / Peterborough St

 Peterborough St: I was so bored at the lack of Brownlee vaunted rebuilds in the N red zone, I went to Peterborough St Library.
-There was more action in the library from readers, librarians & public at computers than Hi Vis vested rebuild workmen in the N red zone.
-Brownlee was delusional touting a rebuild which wasn't happening.
+There was more action in the library from readers, librarians & public at computers than orange, Hi Vis vested, rebuild workmen in the N red zone.
+Brownlee was delusional touting a rebuild.
+It wasn't happening.

 Margaret Mahy Family Playground by Manchester St bridge was opened early in 2016.
 Justice & Emergency Services Precinct was built between Lichfield St & Tuam St in 2015-16.

 06.03.13.
-Peterborough St, Convention Centre demolition site view of abandoned Town Hall, N red zone.
+Peterborough St, Convention Centre demolition site view, abandoned Town Hall, N red zone.
 Town Hall was restored by Council in 2016